-After being closed for nearly 5 years, Buck's Pocket State Park reopened on June 16th, 2021.
-We have a newly renovated campground and introduced a brand new ORV(Off-Road Vehicles) trail.
-These new amenities create a family-friendly destination for campers, off-road enthusiasts and vacationers.
+Buck's Pocket State Park reopened on June 16th, 2021 with a renovated campground and a new ORV(Off-Road Vehicles) trail.
+These amenities create a family-friendly destination for campers, off-road enthusiasts, and vacationers.
 This is an exciting time for the Alabama State Parks and our park visitors.
 Please follow the Buck's Pocket State Park FB page to keep up with all the current events at the park.

 - One ADA accessible campsite (no sewer hook-up)